oh!con logo

 Find out more…

-Climate fiction Writers League - a group of authors who believe in the necessity of climate action, immediately and absolutely.
+Climate Fiction Writers League - a group of authors who believe in the necessity of climate action, immediately and absolutely.

 ‘Fiction is one of the best ways to inspire passion, empathy and action in readers.
 Our works raise awareness of climate change, and encourage action at the individual, corporate and government levels.”